airyhq/airy/docs/docs/api/webhook.md

 :::

-The webhook integration enables you to programmatically participate in conversations by sending messages or reacting to them.
+The outbound webhook integration enables you to programmatically participate in conversations by sending messages or reacting to them.
 Here's a common integration pattern: